spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

 1. Navigate to the [PIPELINES](http://localhost:9000/#/applications/codelab/executions) tab
 1. Click on *Details* to get more information about the status of your deployment
 1. Connect to your application.
-   You can find the public name of your application ny looking at the DNS Name that has been assigned to your load balancer.
+   You can find the public name of your application by looking at the DNS Name that has been assigned to your load balancer.

    ![DNS Name of your application](images/5-application-dns-name.png)